deviousdevops/ie-bank-2024/docs/general_system_description.md

 ### Summary

 The IE Bank application infrastructure adheres to the Azure Well-Architected Framework, ensuring a secure, reliable, and efficient system.
 By leveraging Azure's robust services and best practices, the design supports scalability, performance, and operational excellence, meeting both current needs and future growth.

+## 12-Factor App Design

+### Overview

+The 12-Factor App methodology provides a set of best practices for building modern, scalable, and maintainable cloud-native applications.
+The IE Bank MVP adheres to these principles to ensure reliability, scalability, and ease of deployment across environments.
+Below is how each of the 12 factors is applied in the design and implementation of the product.

+---

+### 1. Codebase
+**A single codebase tracked in version control, with multiple deployments.**
+**Implementation**:
+- 2 GitHub repositories contains the code for the frontend (Vue.js), backend (Python Flask).
+- Modular infrastructure code is stored in the a separate repository, leveraging Azure Bicep.
+- **Branching strategy**: Feature branches for development; main for production.

+---

+### 2. Dependencies
+**Explicitly declare and isolate dependencies.**
+**Implementation**:
+- Backend dependencies are managed with `pip` and `requirements.txt`.
+- Frontend dependencies are managed with `npm` and `package.json`.
+- Containers ensure isolated environments, with images built using Docker.

+---

+### 3. Configuration
+**Store configuration in the environment, not in the code.**
+**Implementation**:
+- Sensitive credentials (e.g., database connections, API keys) are stored in Azure Key Vault.
+- Environment-specific configurations are handled via Bicep parameter files.
+- Application settings (e.g., UAT vs. Production) are managed using Azure App Service settings.

+---

+### 4. Backing Services
+**Treat backing services (e.g., databases, queues) as attached resources.**
+**Implementation**:
+- The PostgreSQL database is provisioned as a managed Azure resource.
+- Secrets for database and other external services are integrated through Key Vault.
+- Backend services connect dynamically to resources based on the environment.

+---

+### 5. Build, Release, Run
+**Separate the build and run stages for deployment.**
+**Implementation**:
+- **Build**: CI pipelines build Docker images for the backend and frontend.
+- **Release**: Release artifacts are deployed to UAT for validation.
+- **Run**: After validation, production deployments are triggered automatically.

+---

+### 6. Processes
+**Execute the app as one or more stateless processes.**
+**Implementation**:
+- The backend is stateless and scalable, with session data stored in the database.
+- Frontend interactions rely on APIs for dynamic data, with no local storage of state.

+---

+### 7. Port Binding
+**Expose services via port binding.**
+**Implementation**:
+- Backend runs on a containerized App Service, exposing an HTTP endpoint.
+- Azure Static Web Apps serve the frontend, communicating with the backend via RESTful APIs.

+---

+### 8. Concurrency
+**Scale out via the process model.**
+**Implementation**:
+- Autoscaling is enabled for the App Service and PostgreSQL database in Production.
+- Azure's built-in load balancer supports concurrent requests without manual configuration.

+---

+### 9. Disposability
+**Maximize robustness with fast startup and graceful shutdown.**
+**Implementation**:
+- Containers ensure consistent and fast startups.
+- Graceful termination signals (e.g., SIGTERM) are handled to ensure clean resource release.

+---

+### 10. Dev/Prod Parity
+**Keep development, staging, and production as similar as possible.**
+**Implementation**:
+- DTAP environments are provisioned using the same Bicep templates for consistency.
+- Azure Monitor and Application Insights provide similar telemetry in all environments.

+---

+### 11. Logs
+**Treat logs as event streams.**
+**Implementation**:
+- Application and infrastructure logs are centralized in Log Analytics Workspace.
+- Application Insights captures performance and error telemetry for both frontend and backend.

+---

+### 12. Admin Processes
+**Run admin/management tasks as one-off processes.**
+**Implementation**:
+- Database migrations are executed as one-off commands in the CI/CD pipeline.
+- Monitoring and incident responses leverage Azure CLI and automated scripts.

+---

+### Benefits for IE Bank MVP

+- **Scalability**: The 12-Factor methodology supports horizontal scaling and seamless environment transitions.
+- **Maintainability**: Clear separation of concerns simplifies debugging and onboarding.
+- **Resilience**: Decoupling of services and statelessness ensures robust failover mechanisms.

+---

+### Summary

+By aligning with the 12-Factor App principles, the IE Bank MVP achieves a cloud-native design optimized for modern application development.
+This foundation ensures the application is scalable, maintainable, and well-suited for continuous integration and delivery.

 <div class="previous-section-link">
   <a href="assumptions_constraints.html">Previous</a>